chrishayuk/chuk-mcp-server/README.md

 ### Generated server.py

-The scaffolder creates a fully functional server with:
+The scaffolder creates a fully functional server that **defaults to stdio mode** for Claude Desktop:

 ```python
 from chuk_mcp_server import tool, resource, run